adrelanos/aeternity-wiki/Understanding-Aeternity.md

 Æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
 Real-world data can interface, through decentralized Oracles, with smart contracts.
-True scalability and trust-less Turing complete state channels are setting Æternity apart from Ethereum.
+True scalability and trust-less Turing complete state channels are setting æternity apart from Ethereum.

 ![æternity platform-vision](http://i67.tinypic.com/2ewm694.png)